Pardon me, but what does 4/4 mean?

 Here are pictures of each lumber thickness to help you out (left column shows each with a ruler, the right column without):

-Tags: hardwoodThis entry was posted on Thursday, November 15th, 2012 at 12:30 pm and is filed under Woodworking Projects.
+Tags: hardwoodThis entry was posted on Friday, August 9th, 2013 at 11:54 am and is filed under Tips and Tricks.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.